 It is said that meditation is the most essential tool in our spiritual growth.
 In my own limited experience, this is because there is within us an aspect of our being that will not blossom unless we create the conditions for it within us.
 Something unfolds with time as we make meditation a part of our lives, and slowly, we come to understand ‘it’ for what ‘it’ truly is.

 Of all the meditation methods I have been taught, Zen meditation is the one I have found to be just right for me.
-It is simple, easy to learn and I found that if you made the zafu a part of your sadhana as much as your yoga mat, regularly and diligently, it would bring you to ‘places’ you’d never imagine existed within you.
+It is simple, easy to learn and I found that if you made the zafu a part of your sadhana as much as your yoga mat, regularly and diligently, it would bring you to ‘places’ you’d never have imagined existed within you.
 Well, that’s been that way for me.
 If you are living here in Singapore, and you are wondering which meditation might suit you or want to learn, there is a whole list to choose from.
 It all depends on what you are looking for and probably to some extent on karma, fate, or ‘yuen fern’ as well.
-I tend to think that the teacher always appears when the student is ready and your inner wisdom will bring you where you need to go.
+I tend to think that the teacher always appears when the student is ready and your inner wisdom will bring you to where you need to go.

 Wooden kneeler vs cushion